 To use the purifier, use the one-touch control or connect the purifier to the VeSync app for remote control.
 The app can be used to set timers, schedule on and off times, monitor filter life, and adjust settings.
 This smart purifier can also connect to Amazon Alexa or Google Assistant.

 - Filtration: HEPA filter, activated carbon filter, and nylon pre-filter

 - Smart-home compatibility allows users to control the device from an app

-- Compact air purifier fits in tighter environments like offices or apartments easily
+- Compact mold air purifier fits in tighter environments like offices or apartments easily

-- Sleep-mode feature allows user to lower the audible noise to just 24 decibels for uninterrupted sleep
+- Sleep-mode feature allows you to lower the audible noise to just 24 decibels for uninterrupted sleep

 - 1-touch control for quick and simple setup and activation